cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ![service catalog item details](../../common/img/service-item-details-openshift.png)

-    Entry Points are the hooks into CloudForms' powerful Automation Framework.
-It allows administrators to define provisioning, reconfiguration and retirement workflows which are different from the out of the box behavior.
-For example we could add integration into an IP Address Management Tool, a ticketing system or a CMDB Service.
     For this lab, we want to stick with the out of the box experience and leave those fields unchanged.

 1. ***OPTIONAL:*** Click on the ***Details*** tab.
 You can provide some more descriptive explanation about the Service Catalog Item.
 We can even use basic HTML formatting in this box.